Graduate Curriculum

 • Winter: Biostatistics - Dr. Jiang Gui

 This course discusses new findings and applications in biostatistics and data science.
 The goal of the course is to develop critical thinking in biostatistical methodology.
-Starting the second week of the term, students will present two related paper with an emphasis on biostatical methods and the rest of the class will submit a short written summary (1-2 pages) that covers the paper motivation, approach, results, strengths and weaknesses.
+Starting the second week of the term, students will present two related papers emphasizing biostatistical methods, and the rest of the class will submit a short-written summary (1-2 pages) covering the paper’s motivation, approach, results, strengths, and weaknesses.
 During class, a student will give a 35-minute presentation on their papers followed by 10 minutes of class discussion.
-In addition to reading and summarizing their selected paper for the week, all students are expected review the two presented papers prior to class in order to participate in the discussion.
+In addition to reading and summarizing their selected paper for the week, all students are expected to review the two presented papers prior to class in order to participate in the discussion.

 For an overview of the Quantitative Biomedical Sciences program, please see our Course Catalog.